getsentry/sentry.engineering/data/blog/lost-in-the-haystack.md

 )
 ```

-For reasons outside the scope of this post, we did not end up using this approach.
+We did not end up using this approach.
 We decided on an alternative.
-In our preflight query, under certain conditions, we can apply conditions in the `WHERE` clause which reduce the aggregation set but do not alter the outcome of the query.
+In our preflight query, under certain conditions, we can apply filters in the `WHERE` clause which reduce the aggregation set but do not alter the outcome of the query.
 For example, consider the question "show me every replay which contains the error_id `x`".

 Instead of querying like this: